basheer-mt/reading-notes/README.md

 | Read: 13 | [Will be updated during the course]() |
 | Read: 14 | [Will be updated during the course]() |
 | Read: 15 | [Will be updated during the course]() |

+And below are the notes from the 102.
 _________________________________________________
 _________________________________________________
 _________________________________________________